G4ryDave/GoogleMapsSightsManager/README.md

 GoogleMapsSightsManager is a tool that automize the transfer of starred places from a Google Account to another.
 In the same way it is possible to delete all your starred places from your Google account.
-Currently tested on MacOS and Ubuntu 16.04.
+Currently test on MacOS and Ubuntu 16.04.

 ### Installation